2021 Taipei Marathon: Background

 Runners were required to show them's COVID-19 vaccination or negative COVID-19 test before entering the starting point.

 For higher certification

 Taipei Marathon has been certified as Bronze Label road race by World Athletics in 2019 (Adjustment to the Elite Label classification due to the COVID-19 pandemic).
 But since then has been no further news about upgrade its certification.

-Ko Wen-je, mayor of the city of Taipei says the goal is to successfulley apply an Elite Platinum label on 2022.
+Ko Wen-je, mayor of the city of Taipei says the goal is to successfully apply an Elite Platinum label in 2022.